SofijaErkin/basic-tool-mac/vscode/build_compile_debug_case_combat/onlyOneSimpleSourceFile/cmakeversion/hello-vsc/cmake_compile_problem.md

     target file hello_vsc.
 CAN YOU SEE?
 To be find target file "hello_vsc"

     differ from the generated target file "hello-vsc".
 That's it.

+Notice:

+    CMake Warning:

+      No source or binary directory provided.
+Both will be assumed to be the

+      same as the current working directory, but note that this warning will

+      become a fatal error in future CMake releases.